A Complete Guide to WordPress Multisite

 tools-network

-Step 4: WordPress Multisite Configure and Network Setting
+Step 4: Configure Your WordPress Multisite Network

 To configure network settings, go to the dashboard and tap network dashboard.
 From there add new sites, and other important configurations.
 Now tap on Network Admin >Dashboard.